cantalupo555/anki-assistant-languages/projectStructure.md

 │   └── ...
 │
-├── scripts/                          # Scripts for development and maintenance │   └── checkDatabaseConnection.ts    # Script to check the database connection
+├── scripts/                          # Scripts for development and maintenance │   ├── checkDatabaseConnection.ts    # Script to check the database connection
+│   └── createUsersTable.ts           # Script to create the users table in the database
 │
 ├── src/                              # Backend application built with Express.js and TypeScript │   ├── anthropicClaude.ts            # Handles interactions with the Anthropic Claude API